geniusyield/smart-order-router/README.md

 > [!NOTE]
 > The Genius Yield DEX is in the public testnet phase at the moment.
 The smart contracts are not yet deployed to the Cardano Mainnet.
-> When running Smart Order Router instances for the public testnet, please use the preprod testnet as in the example below.
+> On order to run Smart Order Router instances for the public testnet, please use the preprod testnet as in the examples below.

 ### Docker